Natshah/bootstrap-print/README.md

-Bootstrap print grid
+Bootstrap print
 ====================

- Bootstrap print grid for Twitter Bootstrap v3.
+ Bootstrap print for Twitter Bootstrap v3.

  To mange grids using Twitter Bootstrap v3 for print media.